Virtusa-vLife/Use-Cases/Insurance claims prediction/README.md

 6)Django

-For the analysis part, you will need these additional modules:-
+For the statistical analysis the following additional modules are required:-

 7)scipy